 In June 2017 I was re-elected as MP for Kingston and Surbiton, and appointed as Shadow Home Secretary for the Liberal Democrats.

-In my role as Shadow Home Secretary, I have been campaigning on a number of key issues including for the government to guarantee the rights of EU citizens to stay in the UK.
-In Parliament, I have also been working with charities such as Shelter and St Mungo's to develop a new law — the Homelessness (End of Life Care) Bill which would give terminally-ill homeless people the extra help they need.
+In my role as Shadow Home Secretary, I campaignined on a number of key issues including for the government to guarantee the rights of EU citizens to stay in the UK.
+In Parliament, I also been worked with charities such as Shelter and St Mungo's to develop a new law — the Homelessness (End of Life Care) Bill which would give terminally-ill homeless people the extra help they need.

 As MP for Kingston and Surbiton, I have taken up a range of issues for individuals and the wider community.